Platelets are prepared from both apheresis and whole blood donations.

 Whole blood derived platelets are produced by harvesting the platelets from a pool of buffy coats from four ABO identical whole blood donations.
 The platelets are resuspended in additive solution to produce the pooled platelet component.

-Both apheresis and pooled platelets are irradiated before release from the Blood Service, unless other specific arrangements have been made with the receiving laboratory/institution.
+Both apheresis and pooled platelets are leucodepleted during or soon after collection and are also irradiated before release from Lifeblood, unless other specific arrangements have been made with the receiving laboratory/institution.

 All apheresis plateletcollections and buffy coat derived pooled platelets are sampled for bacterial contamination screening (BCS) at or after 36 hours post collection.